ricardodamasceno/spring-kafka/README.md

 ## How to use

-There's an end-point send user information to a topic on Kafka.
+There's an end-point that sends user information to a topic on Kafka.

 **URL:** http://localhost:8080/user ( POST )